motleydev/at-stacked-chart/README.md

 This example app shows how to intetgrate a charting library (Chart.Js) with Airtable blocks.
 The code shows:

-- How to use the Chart.js external library.
+- How to use the [Chart.js external library](https://www.chartjs.org/).

-- How to store app-related data using `globalConfig` and `Synced` UI components.
+- How to store app-related data using [`globalConfig`](https://www.airtable.com/developers/apps/api/models/GlobalConfig) and [`Synced` UI components](https://www.airtable.com/developers/apps/api/UI/components/SelectSynced).

-- How to use Standard UI components for custom behavior.
+- How to use [Standard UI components](https://www.airtable.com/developers/apps/api/UI/components/Select) for custom behavior.

-- How to implement custom hook wrappers around specific Airtable features.
+- How to implement custom hook wrappers around logically grouped Airtable features.

-The application lets a user view a simple bar chart or a stacked chart based on a grouping select input.
+The application lets a user view a simple bar chart or a stacked chart based on a "grouping" select input.

 ## Code organization

 The application relevant code lives in two directories:

-`/config`
-All globally defined store keys and constants.
+`/config`: All globally defined store keys and constants.

-`/frontend`
-The React code that runs our application interface.
+`/frontend`: The React code that runs our application interface.

 ## See the app running